Portia K. Maultsby: Career

 Maultsby began lecturing at Indiana University in 1971, while still a graduate student.
-She became the founding director of the Indiana University Soul Revue, a student ensemble dedicated to Black music.
+She was recruited by Dr. Herman Hudson and became the founding director of the Indiana University Soul Revue, a student ensemble dedicated to Black music.
 By 1975, she was an assistant professor in the Department of African-American Studies.
+In 1977 Maultsby produced a song called "Music is Just a Party" for her ensemble.
+This song would be selected as Billboard's top single in the First-Time-Around category.
 She went on to become chair of the department (1985–91), then professor in the Department of Folklore and Ethnomusicology (from 1992).

 Maultsby's specialization in African-American music spans genres, including funk, soul, rhythm and blues, and spirituals.
 She founded the university's Archives of African American Music and Culture in 1991, and served as its director from 1991 through 2013.
 The archives started as Maultsby's personal collection and grew to include more than 10,000 pieces of music and music-related items (including interviews, photographs, and recordings) by 2003.

 Maultsby co-edited two textbooks with her Indiana University colleague Mellonee V. Burnim: African American Music: An Introduction (2006) and Issues in African American Music: Power, Gender, Race, Representation (2016).
 She wrote the foreword to the 2018 book Black Lives Matter and Music: Protest, Intervention, Reflection, edited by Fernando Orejuela and Stephanie Shonekan.

-Maultsby has also served as a consultant for museums (including serving as a senior scholar at the Smithsonian Institution in 1985) and documentary films (including the PBS documentary series Eyes on the Prize).
+In 2011, Maultsby received an award from National Association for the Study and Performance of African American Music.
+Maultsby has also served as a consultant for museums (including serving as a senior scholar at the Smithsonian Institution in 1985) and as a researcher documentary films (including the PBS documentary series Eyes on the Prize).
+She has consulted on various different projects such as The Motown Sound, Wade in the Water, and Chicago’s Record Row: The Cradle of Rhythm and Blues.